Procter & Gamble (PG). Below are some highlights from the above linked analysis:

 Conclusion: PG did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
 This quantitatively ranks PG as a 2-Star Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $99.46 before PG's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 57 years of consecutive dividend increases.
-At that price the stock would yield 2.6%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $75.13 before PG's NPV MMA Differential decreased to the $500 minimum that I look for in a stock with 59 years of consecutive dividend increases.
+At that price the stock would yield 3.6%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 3.7%.
-This dividend growth rate is lower than the 5.2% used in this analysis, thus providing a margin of safety.
-PG has a risk rating of 1.25 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 2.1%.
+This dividend growth rate is higher than the 0.8% used in this analysis, thus providing no margin of safety.
+PG has a risk rating of 1.75 which classifies it as a Medium risk stock.

 PG had spread itself too thin.
 It entered too many emerging markets competing against entrenched competitors and its products failed to catch on.
-In response, the company intends to divest around 100 brands representing more than half of its existing brands.
+The company is working to become a more nimble and responsive competitor in the global consumer products market.
 This will produce a bumpy ride in the near-term, but should lay the foundation for profitable future.
 The company's goals are to return to 8% to 10% EPS growth and free up funds for reinvestment.

-Its free cash flow payout at 70% (up from 63% in the February 2015 review) is above the 60% maximum that I prefer.
-This is offset with a low debt to total capital of 33%.
-As my allocation allows, I will continue to moderately add to my PG position when it is trading below or near my calculated fair value of $61.60.
+Its free cash flow payout at 66% (down from 69% in the September 2015 review) is above the 60% maximum that I prefer.
+This is offset with a low debt to total capital of 35%.
+As my allocation allows, I will continue to moderately add to my PG position when it is trading below or near my calculated fair value of $68.60.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long PG (4.6% of my Dividend Growth Portfolio) and long KMB, CL.
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long PG (5.3% of my Dividend Growth Portfolio) and long KMB, CL.
+See a list of all my Dividend Growth Portfolio holdings here.